wilsonliaows/docs/_docs/workato-concepts.markdown

 *Input fields for the action Create Zendesk organization*

 ### Mapping variables
 The variable **Account name** has been mapped to the **Name** input field.
 This means that for every new Salesforce account that is created, the account name of this Salesforce account will be used as the organization name of the Zendesk organization that will be created.
-For example, a new Salesforce account named **Sattei Winery** will in turn create a Zendesk organizatio named **Sattei Winery**.
+For example, a new Salesforce account named **Sattei Winery** will in turn create a Zendesk organization named **Sattei Winery**.

 ![Input field with variable mapping](/_uploads/workato-concepts/input-field-with-variable.png)